albertosaurus/power_enum_2/README.md

 It is particularly suitable for scenarios where your Rails application is not the only user of the database, such as when it's used for analytics or reporting.

-Power Enum is built on top of the Rails 3 modernization made by the fine folks at Protocool https://github.com/protocool/enumerations\_mixin to the original plugin by Trevor Squires located at https://github.com/protocool/enumerations\_mixin.
+Power Enum is a fork of the Rails 3 modernization made by the fine folks at Protocool https://github.com/protocool/enumerations\_mixin to the original plugin by Trevor Squires located at https://github.com/protocool/enumerations\_mixin.
 While many of the core ideas remain, it has been reworked and a full test suite written to facilitate further development.

 At it's most basic level, it allows you to say things along the lines of:

     booking = Booking.new(:status => BookingStatus[:provisional])
     booking.status = :confirmed
+    booking = Booking.create( :status => :rejected )

     Booking.find :first,
                  :conditions => ['status_id = ?', BookingStatus[:provisional].id]

     BookingStatus.all.collect {|status|, [status.name, status.id]}

+    Booking.with_status :provisional, :confirmed

 See "How to use it" below for more information.